telerik/kendo-ui-core/README.md

 grunt --version
 ```

-Now by running `grunt` command in the Kendo UI Core directory, you can build full version of Kendo UI Core, just like with `npm run build` command:
+Now by running the `grunt` command in the Kendo UI Core directory, you can build the full version of Kendo UI Core.
+This works just like the `npm run build` command:
 ```
 grunt build
 ```

 There are several other tasks available:
 ```
-grunt -help
+grunt --help
 ```

 ### Building only what you need